-Manufacturing medical equipment can be expensive, and hence 3D printing technology can be employed to produce high quality, cost effective, ready to use medical equipment.
+Manufacturing medical equipment can be expensive.
+And hence 3D printing technology can produce high quality, cost effective, ready to use medical equipment.

 Lee Cronin, a chemist at the University of Glasgow, describes a prototype 3D printer capable of assembling chemical compounds at the molecular level.
 Patients would go to an online drugstore with their digital prescription, buy the blueprint and the chemical ink needed, and then print the drug at home.
-The technique is also beneficial for pharmaceutical industries as it would allow custom medicines to be made to match every individual’s needs.
+The technique is also beneficial for pharmaceutical industries as it would allow the manufacturing of custom medicines to match every individual’s needs.
 Progress is already being made in this direction as Louisiana Technical University researchers have printed bio-compatible, biodegradable devices for delivering bone cancer medicines.

 A printable organ is an artificially constructed device designed for organ replacement, produced using 3D printing technology.
 The primary purpose of printable organs is in transplantation.
 3D printers have been made that are capable of dispensing biodegradable materials (scaffolds) and hydro-gels that hold the cells to be regenerated.